Rock, Paper, Scissors

 It drags you like the Paraná river.
 Maren Keller, Spiegel

-In this masterpiece, Coming of age, Inés Garland lets the main character do the talking hersel.
+In this masterpiece, coming of age, Inés Garland lets the main character do the talking hersel.
 Jochen Weber, Süddeutsche Zeitung

 Garland portrays adolescence with gentle harshness, a mixture of nostalgia, lucidity, and pain that only someone with enormous narrative sensitivity can sustain without falling into stereotypes.
 El Diario de Tandil